-- 1. Install the Uyuni Proxy according to the instructions in Installation-and-upgrade > Container-deployment. - 2.
+- 1. Install the Uyuni Proxy according to the instructions in Installation-and-upgrade > Install-proxy. - 2.
 Follow the prompts to complete setup.

-Use the same certificate authority to sign all server certificates for servers and proxies.
+Use the same certificate authority (CA) to sign all server certificates for servers and proxies.
 Certificates signed with different CAs do not match.

-22.2.3.
+23.3.3.
 Replace Certificates